Jiu Kuang in Modern Use

 4. Tetratonic melodies (sometimes called "quadratonic")

-The tetratonic scale available to the bells here is 1-2-5-6-(1).
+The tetratonic scale available to the bells here is 1-3-5-6-(1).
 There are no known guqin melodies using a tetratonic scale.
-Interestingly, though, the closest, which is perhaps Song of Tea (茶歌 Cha Ge), also uses a scale that is largely the same as here (see chart and transcription).
+Interestingly, what seems to be the closest is the melody Song of Tea (茶歌 Cha Ge) but it uses what might be called the Pythagorean tetratonic scale: 1-2-5-6-(1) (see details, this chart and my Cha Ge transcription and recording).

 (Return)